egbendito/mashawara/docs/index.md

 with the support of the [Sasakawa use case](), thus the name.
 It has been later expanded to other use cases, regions and crops to provide a dynamic tool easily deployable and updated.

-The tool is free and open to be used by anyone to reuse extend or improve upn under the [CC-BY license](https://creativecommons.org/licenses/by/2.0/deed.en).
+The tool is free and open to be used by anyone to reuse extend or improve upn under the [GPL-3.0 license]([https://creativecommons.org/licenses/by/2.0/deed.en](https://www.gnu.org/licenses/gpl-3.0.en.html)).
 Read more about the license in the [license](license.html) section of this documentation.